bennbenben/leetcode_practises/other coding interview qns/SIMPLEPROG_TOP50_InterviewQns.md

 ## Answers
 > ### 1.
 How do you find the missing number in a given integer array of 1 to 100?
-<p>1.
-Add up 2 sums: one from the integer array, and another is from 1 to 100.
+<p>Add up 2 sums: one from the integer array, and another is from 1 to 100.
 Subtract both from each other to get the missing number</p>

 ```
 def missingNum(nums):